Arthur and the Revenge of Maltazard

-Arthur and the Revenge of Maltazard (French: Arthur et la Vengeance de Maltazard) is a 2009 English-language French animated/live-action fantasy adventure film directed and co-written by Luc Besson.
-It is based on the third book of the Arthur children's books series by Besson.
-It is the sequel to Arthur and the Invisibles (2006), and the second installment in the Arthur film series.
+Arthur and the Revenge of Maltazard (French: Arthur et la Vengeance de Maltazard) is a 2009 English-language French live-action/animated fantasy film directed and co-written by Luc Besson, based on the third book of the Arthur children's books series by Besson.
+It is the sequel to Arthur and the Minimoys (2006), and the second installment in the Arthur film series.

 Arthur and the Revenge of Maltazard was released theatrically in France on 2 December 2009 by EuropaCorp.
-The film received mixed reviews from critics in France but was received negatively in the rest of the world.
-Like its predecessor's, it was a box-office success in France but it under-performed internationally, and was released as a direct-to-video in the United States.
+The film received mixed reviews from critics in France and was received negatively outside France.
+Like its predecessor, it was a box-office success in France but was a box-office bomb internationally.
+It was released direct-to-video in the United States by 20th Century Fox Home Entertainment, while in the United Kingdom and Ireland, it was edited as one film with the third film under the title Arthur and the Great Adventure.
 As a result, the film generated huge losses for EuropaCorp.

 A sequel, titled Arthur 3: The War of the Two Worlds and shot back-to-back, was released in 2010 in France.

 Plot

-Three years have passed since Arthur saved his grandparents’ home and saved the Minimoys from the evil Maltazard.
-Arthur stays with his grandparents for the holidays, during which the Bogo Matassalai (a fictitious African society) assign Arthur a series of tests, including camouflage and environmental nonviolence.
+It is 1962, two years after Arthur Montgomery saved his grandparents’ home and saved the Minimoys from the evil Maltazard.
+Arthur stays with his grandparents for the holidays, during which the Bogo Matassalai (a fictitious African society) assign Arthur the king a series of tests, including camouflage and environmental nonviolence.
 Having passed these tests, Arthur prepares to see the Minimoys to celebrate, until his father decides to take him and his mother back to the metropolis.
-When a spider gives Arthur a grain of rice containing a distress-call, which he believes has come from the Minimoys, he returns to his grandparents' house, where the Bogo Matassalai's attempt to give him Minimoy stature through a telescope fails, and they instead wrap him in vines of increasing tightness until he falls as a drop of sap into the Minimoy Max's bar.
+When a spider gives Arthur a grain of rice containing a distress call, which he believes has come from the Minimoys, he returns to his grandparents' house, where the Bogo Matassalai's attempt to give him Minimoy stature through a telescope fails, and they instead wrap him in vines of increasing tightness until he falls as a drop of sap into the Minimoy Max's bar.
 En route to investigate the Minimoys' condition, Arthur and Max rescue Betameche, who leads Arthur to the King.
 He then learns that Selenia is held by Maltazard, who is inspired to invade the human world by increasing his own size.
 Maltazard tricks the Minimoys into completing his design.
 The telescope itself is destroyed in the process, leaving Arthur trapped at his Minimoy size, while Maltazard is free to roam the world.